 The evolved concept is now something that everyone can enjoy (not just girls who brunch!), bringing a whole new evening destination to the city – the first of this level of success since Menagerie arrived back in 2016.

-Opening its doors back in July, the new Manchester venue has become a ‘flagship’ for 202 Kitchen, giving Mancs their most atmospheric experience yet.
+Opening its doors back in July of last year, the Manchester venue has become a ‘flagship’ for 202 Kitchen, giving Mancs their most atmospheric experience yet.
 If that wasn’t all, the venue also boasts an outdoor space designed for all weather conditions, meaning guests can enjoy the fantastic riverside location all year round.

 202 Kitchen launched last year in Birmingham with an epic opening night, with famous faces such as Maya Jama in attendance.
 The original Bridge Street Manchester opening followed just months later, with the venue becoming a popular hot spot after the first lockdown.